Renfrewshire Council

 Jobs and business growth

-The project will help to create jobs, generate vital work for local suppliers and accelerate recovery from the economic impact of Covid-19.
+The project will help to create jobs, generate vital work for local suppliers and accelerate local and regional economy.

-• Around 700 jobs will support the project construction
+• More than 950 jobs have supported the project construction

-• Local suppliers will be able to bid for all subcontract and supplier work over £10,000
+• Local suppliers have been able to bid for all subcontract and supplier work over £10,000

-• Apprenticeships, work experience placements, school and college visits will be included in the construction contract.
+• Apprenticeships, work experience placements, school and college visits have been included in the construction contract.

 • Some 1,400 permanent jobs and 950 temporary construction roles could follow from the estimated £230million in private sector investment attracted to both sides of the Clyde

-• Access will be improved to development sites and businesses based here will gain access to a bigger customer and supplier base throughout Renfrewshire, Clydebank, Glasgow and the wider Glasgow City Region.
+• Access is being improved to development sites and businesses based here will gain access to a bigger customer and supplier base throughout Renfrewshire, Clydebank, Glasgow and the wider Glasgow City Region.

 Artist impression of the regenerated Clyde waterfront at Renfrew Vibrant waterfront

-We want to celebrate the importance of the River Clyde and the new bridge, walking and cycling routes and landscaping will improve the look and feel along the waterfront.
+We are celebrating the importance of the River Clyde and the new bridge, walking and cycling routes and landscaping is improving the look and feel along the waterfront.

 • Communities in Renfrew, Clydebank, Yoker and the wider city region will be better connected to their places of work and to local hospitals, education centres and leisure opportunities close to the Clyde waterfront.